Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student in the [Penn Image Computing and Science (PICSL)](http://picsl.upenn.edu/) at the University of Pennsylvania under the supervision of [Prof. Paul Yushkevich](https://www.med.upenn.edu/apps/faculty/index.php/g275/p2693923).
-I'm also a research intern at Google, Mountain View.
+I'm also a research intern at Google.
 I'm interested in medical image analysis working on image segmentation and registration problems to aid image-guided surgery and develop biomarkers for neurodegenerative diseases.

 I completed my MSc. in computer science in the [Shape Analysis Group](http://www.cim.mcgill.ca/~shape/) at McGill University.
 I was supervised by [Prof. Kaleem Siddiqi](http://www.cim.mcgill.ca/~siddiqi/) and [Prof. Louis Collins](http://nist.mni.mcgill.ca/) at the Montreal Neurological Institute.
 My MSc. thesis was on "Spine Segmentation in Computed Tomography Images using Geometric Flows and Shape Priors".
 See [here](https://escholarship.mcgill.ca/concern/theses/4b29bb21t) or [here](https://www.frontiersin.org/articles/10.3389/fcomp.2021.592296/full).

 See publications at my [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=6BOwPcoAAAAJ&view_op=list_works&sortby=pubdate).

 **NEWS**
+* Guest lecturer for the graduate course CIS/BE 537 Biomedical Image Analysis at UPenn [Dec.
+5th-7th 2022] Recordign available on YouTube [Day 1](https://youtu.be/cS-PJj3Wy6Q) and [Day 2](https://youtu.be/4RhGIG4jiaQ).
 * Research intern at Google, Mountain View [Fall 2022]
 * Research intern at Amazon, Palo Alto [Summer 2022]
-* Reviewer for Medical Image Analyis
+* Reviewed for Medical Image Analyis
 * Guest on the podcast, "Abstract: The Future of Science".
 Listen [here](https://anchor.fm/abstractcast)

 In the past, I've interned at: